• Skip to main content

 CANNA & SANDAY

-Boasting stunning scenery, a temperate climate and a sheltered harbour, Canna is the most westerly of the Small Isles of the Inner Hebrides, and also one of the most hospitable.
+Boasting stunning scenery, a temperate climate and a sheltered harbor, Canna is the most westerly of the Small Isles of the Inner Hebrides, and also one of the most hospitable.

 Great Island for: Beaches and Birdwatching